AI Simulated Photo of WGS.

 By this time there had been a rift between William George Soale and the other Soales.

-In the 1903, when William George's sister, Annie Elizabeth Soale was married, the other Soale siblings were there, but nowhere in her wedding photo was William George Soale to be seen.
+In 1903, when William George's sister, Annie Elizabeth Soale was married, the other Soale siblings were there, but nowhere in her wedding photo was William George Soale to be seen.
+This was a few months before Eliza Ann Popkin died.

 The marriage was witnessed by James George Kimpton, a ship clerk and his future wife Lily Hampshire.